 This past weekend, my wife and I enjoyed the Armed Forces Gala with many friends, Shipmates, and co-workers.
 The lady sitting next to me told me of her 93-year-old mother who grew up on the New Jersey Shore many years ago.
 She loved growing up there so much that she refuses to go back.

 Over the years, my wife has asked me repeatedly about going back to Italy, a place we enjoyed four wonderful years together.
 Each time I tell her that my memories are so good that a return trip would be such a disappointment that I preferred the Italy that lived in my mind.

-In the movie industry sequels are rarely as good as the original.
+In the movie industry, sequels are rarely as good as the original.
 In the real world, though there may be many ‘do-overs’, there is no way to accurately recreate experiences exactly as they were.
-My life is far from a movie yet the sequels continue to be better than I deserve.
+My life is far from a movie but each additional scene continues to be better than I deserve.
 And as I reflect upon my past, the re-creation would pale in comparison to the memories I have.
 After all, the best thing about memories is making them…

 - How successful have you been at re-creating your most prized memories?

 - What memories are so good that you refuse to attempt a ‘do-over’?